KevinGuolinYang/KevinGuolinYang/README.md

-Hi! l'm Kevin Yang.
+Hi!
-l am a student from Shanghai,China. l'm very glad to meet you.
+My name is Kevin Yang.
-Github is a wonderful platform. l can meet a lot of developers here.
+l am a student from Shanghai, China. l know Github is a great platform. l can meet a lot of excellent developers here.
 We all love coding.
-Here must be a promising prospect.
+Well, CODING!!!